autobutler/mechanics_api_docs/source/includes/_content_pages.md

 }
 ```

-This endpoint return a list of all Content Pages available for
+This endpoint returns a list of all Content Pages available for
 the workshop ordered by their title.

 ### HTTP Request